wp-plugins/ultimate-events/README.txt

 Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301 USA

 == Changelog ==
+> 1.2.1
+	- Added Manage Attendance page on the admin menu.
+	- Added functionaity for admins to manage all users attendance to certain events.

 > 1.1.0
 	- Changed position of update button relative to the display table to make it easier to see.
 	- Added cancelation notice to events, accessable via the edit event button.